jse-h/nginx-part2/README.md

 # Setting up the server

-## Part 1 - Server Setup
+# Part 1 - Server Setup

 This server setup uses the Arch Linux distribution.
 You will also be required to clone this git repository to get the two server setup helper bash scripts.
+This setup will be used for 2 servers using DigitalOcean's Droplets as our Linux-based virtual machines.

-### User and File Setup
+## User and File Setup

 The `server_setup_helper` file is a simple bash script that will help create our system user and starting files.
 This script needed to be executed using `sudo`.
+This script will also need execute permissions using `chmod` to give it the relevant execute permissions.

 To run the script, copy and run the command below while in the same directory as your script:
 ```bash